Lawyerist/style-guide/lawyerist-style-guide.md

 Lawyerist Style Guide
 =====================

 This style guide covers just a few issues we commonly see.
+It is brief because its purpose is to express some stylistic preferences, not to create a comprehensive (and onerous to follow) style guide.
 Please read it and follow it when writing for *Lawyerist.com*.
 For any other questions of style, refer to the *Chicago Manual of Style*.

 Index
 -----